 HPV is the name for a very common group of viruses.
-Nearly all cervical cancers are caused by infection from certain types of HPV, so your smear test helps identify any cells that need treatment.
+Nearly all cervical cancers are caused by infection from certain types of HPV, so your smear test helps identify if this bug is present or not.

 You can get HPV from a sexual partner from any kind of contact with the genital area, not just from penetrative sex, and most people will get some type of HPV during their lives, so don’t worry if you are found to have this.